Remember Old Fashion Mason Jars

-Mason jars are used for practically everything nowadays, including making homemade rock candy to decorations for Halloween.
-If you have a few mason jars laying around, you can also use them to make mindful school lunches for your kids.
+Mason jars are used for practically everything nowadays.
+If you have a few mason jars laying around, you can also use them to make fun, creative, mindful school lunches for your kids.
 Listed below are just a few options.

 - Pizza pasta mason jar shaker.
 What kid wouldn’t love to have pizza for lunch?
 Be the best parent on the block by serving a creative pizza-like meal in a jar.
 This recipe from Babble layers a mason jar with mini cheese tortellini pasta, fresh tomatoes, finely chopped basil or spinach, olives, mini pepperoni, and Italian dressing.
 Click this link for the yummy recipe.